tpcarlson/synth-diy/sycamore/MANUAL.md

 This is a bit clearer with an example!
 So, using C major again, let's go through what happens as the Quantize control changes.

-If the Quantize control is turned to the point where three notes are allowed, being in a major scale will restrict quantization to a major scale.
+If the Quantize control is turned to the point where three notes are allowed, being in a major scale will restrict quantization to a major chord.
 Very approximately:

 | 0%  | 25% | 50% | 75% | 100% |
 | --- | --- | --- | --- | ---- |